 The Privacy Act permits us to disclose information without an individual's consent if the information is to be used for a purpose that is compatible with the purpose(s) for which the information was collected.
 Any such disclosure of data is known as a "routine use."
-The government will only release EBP information that can be associated with an individual as provided for under "Section III.
+The government will only release MSIS information that can be associated with an individual as provided for under "Section III.
 Proposed Routine Use Disclosures of Data in the System."
 Both identifiable and non-identifiable data may be disclosed under a routine use.

-We will only disclose the minimum personal data necessary to achieve the purpose of EBP.
+We will only disclose the minimum personal data necessary to achieve the purpose of MSIS.
 CMS has the following policies and procedures concerning disclosures of information that will be maintained in the system.
-Disclosure of information from the SOR will be approved only to the extent necessary to accomplish the purpose of the disclosure and only after CMS:
+Disclosure of information from the system of records will be approved only for the minimum information necessary to accomplish the purpose of the disclosure only after CMS:

-- 1. Determines that the use or disclosure is consistent with the reason data is being collected; e.g., to issue and control United States Government building passes issued to all CMS employees and non-CMS employees who require continuous access to CMS buildings in Baltimore and other CMS and HHS facilities. - 2.
+- Determines that the use or disclosure is consistent with the reason that the data is being collected, e.g., establish an accurate, current, and comprehensive database for administration of the Medicaid program at the Federal level, produce statistical reports, support Medicaid related research, and assist in the detection of fraud and abuse in the Medicaid program. - 2.
 Determines that: - a.
 The purpose for which the disclosure is to be made can only be accomplished if the record is provided in individually identifiable form; - b.
-The purpose for which the disclosure is to be made is of sufficient importance to warrant the effect and/or risk on the privacy of the individual that additional exposure of the record might bring; and
+The purpose for which the disclosure is to be made is of sufficient importance to warrant the effect and/or risk on the privacy of the individual that additional exposure of the record might bring; and - c.

-- c.
 There is a strong probability that the proposed use of the data would in fact accomplish the stated purpose(s). - 3.
-Requires the information recipient to: - a.
+Requires the information recipient - a.
 Establish administrative, technical, and physical safeguards to prevent unauthorized use of disclosure of the record: - b.
-Remove or destroy at the earliest time all patient-identifiable information; and - c.
+Remove or destroy at the earliest time all individually-identifiable information; and - c.
 Agree to not use or disclose the information for any purpose other than the stated purpose under which the information was disclosed. - 4.
 Determines that the data are valid and reliable.